erikpeyronson/ermbkbd/README.md

 spacers without having ugly pockets showing between the switches.

 I recommend mounting all spacers and the centerpiece cover before soldering.

+Mount the centerpiece plate and cover with the printed washers inbetween using the m3 bolts

 #### Pin assignments